hobertlab/NeuroPAL-traces/README.md

 # NeuroPAL-traces

-This contains the scripts used to extract traces from GCaMP movies contained in [Yemeni et. al (2019)](https://www.biorxiv.org/content/10.1101/676312v1).
+This contains the scripts used to extract traces from GCaMP movies contained in [Yemini et. al (2019)](https://www.biorxiv.org/content/10.1101/676312v1).
+The NeuroPAL ID software, used in conjunction with these scripts, is available here: https://github.com/amin-nejat/CELL_ID

 ## Usage

-Add information about where input data is located in `src/analyze.m`.
+Simply add information about where input data is located in `src/analyze.m`.

-* `id_run`:
+* `id_run`: the <experiment>_ID.mat file generated using the NeuroPAL ID software.
-* `gcamp_run`: An `nd2` file that contains a 2D image timeseries of volumes obtained by sweeping through z.
+* `gcamp_run`: An `nd2` file that contains a 2D image time series of volumes obtained by sweeping through z.

 The remainder of `analyze.m` has the workflow:

-1. `preprocess_video.m`: The 2D timeseries will be converted to a 3D timeseries that is slightly filtered and compressed.
+1. `preprocess_video.m`: The 2D time series will be converted to a 3D time series that is slightly filtered and compressed.
 2. `get_ID_annotations.m`: Data from the ID run (including annotations of neurons) is ingested and matched to the first frame.
 3. `get_traces.m`: Neurons are tracked throughout the time series, and calcium values are extracted.

+The output of this script is an <experiment>traces.mat file containing the following: input_neurons = the neurons ID'd in the <experiment>_ID.mat file, generated using the NeuroPAL ID software. positions = an array of neuron positions (x,y,z), per video frame, corresponding to the input_neurons array. trace_array = an array of GCaMP intensities, per video frame, corresponding to the input_neurons array. times = the real time per video frame.

+For further information please contact the corresponding authors.